Now available ! : apple.gp

 10.1.2 Transmission of information from the contact person to the NIC.GP

 The requests for registration, amendment, transfer and termination are carried

-out exclusively by Internet site or downloaded form.
+out exclusively by Internet site, downloaded form or by email.

 The NIC.GP is not responsible to take into consideration the registered requests by another way.
 Requests for transfer and termination, as well as, if necessary, other requests defined by NIC.GP, require a written confirmation from the holder.
 In these cases, the NIC.GP gives a confirmation form to the holder, that the latter must print, sign and, when the signature is necessary for legal validity, there to affix the company stamp or print the form on its writing paper, then to give it with the NIC.GP within the time limits.
 If the confirmation arrives at the NIC.GP after the expiry date, it is not taken into account and the request is rejected.

 Regarding domain name transfer the NIC.GP does accept authcode in place of written confirmation

 The registration of domain names at NIC.GP can be carried out in French, English Chinese and Creole.
 The language of correspondence for each user account can be amended at will during contractual correspondence (language of correspondence).
 Although the NIC.GP cannot guarantee to confine itself to the language of correspondence for all its communications with the concerned contact person, it will nevertheless strive.